 Save for those in economics and political science disciplined in the perversions of rational choice and utility maximisation, exposed so blatantly by psychoanalysis, few critics in the twenty-first century agree on the arrangement of the constituent structuring parts of the most basic categories of social analysis.
 When asked whether it is possible to properly define the arrangement of and relations between the constituent parts of the theoretical object we are willing to call society, the economy, or the polity, the answer is assured.
 It is hard to know which parts of the symbolic order, and its codes of trust, violence, exchange, labour, and authority, can be treated as phenomena sufficiently unified by structural relations to warrant their own theoretical objects.
 Philosophers and social theorists posit irreducibly complex networks, interlaced with human actors, technologies, images, and material objects, which continuously interact, unconsciously and unpredictably re-structuring their relationships, so that no sub-structures can reasonably be distinguished.
 Cultural critics describe the representing and re-coding of contingent typologies, in the slippery legitimating aesthetic and discursive architecture of semiotics.
 Some political theorists and linguists preserve a greater degree of structural coherence by rendering human beings as the intersubjective technology of their own restructuring, through an ethnological interpretation of human social and discursive encounter as an ongoing process of meaningful construction and signification.
 Some produce quantitative models while acknowledging their structuring assumptions cannot accurately represent the unmeasurable vagaries and shades of social reality.
 Many others borrow freely from discourse, Lacanian, and Marxist-existentialist analysis.
 Competing on the market of ideas, free spirits produce their own novel interdisciplinary syntheses.
 The project of accounting for structure has no end – it is the necessary technology to comprehend, sustain, and transform modernity.
 But it has shattered into fragments resembling the division of labour and experience in its structuring social context.

-A final word on mental space, the only known space where it is possible to conceive of structure as an explanation for the functional order of external phenomena.
+A final word on mental space, the only known space where it is possible explain the functional order of experiential phenomena through the concept of structure.
 Testament to the foundations in reality of the metaphorical linkages between structure and cognition are the unthinkingly parroted phrases of everyday speech – to learn the foundations, prepare the building blocks, structure thoughts, as well as the method of enhancing retention by constructing a memory palace.
 But there are well-known challenges to understanding what kind of structure the mind has.
 Basic problems in the emergence and processes of sentient experience elude convincing explanations.
 Defining even the outlines of mental structure has proved controversial since Descartes, and again since Freud.
 The recent discipline of neuroscience, by identifying the brain as a material structure, mental as physical space, rightly gainsays dualism.
-Social-cognitive neuroscientists have made little progress in parsing noisier intersubjectivities.
-We still depend on social psychology, victim to the replication crisis.
+But social-cognitive neuroscientists have made little progress in parsing noisier intersubjectivities and their cousins in social psychology are currently experiencing a replication crisis.